wtlow003/investment-advisor-gpt/README.md

 - [ ] Refine existing prompt to better exhibit persona and reduce LLM output parsing error when using tools.
 - [ ] Enable easier configuration of conversation context e.g., `prospect_name`, `advisor_name` etc.
-- [ ] Change agent architecture to better allow the usage of `ConversationalBufferWindowMemory` instead of using stand-in method of remove conversation from a list (or using a list to store conversation history).
+- [ ] Change agent architecture to better allow the usage of `ConversationalBufferWindowMemory` instead of using stand-in method of removing conversation from a list (or using a list to store conversation history).
 - [ ] Leverage on a better storage, insted of a using a dict object to store agent(s) in our server.
 Considering using a cache (redis) to cache agent and demonstrate ability to handle multiple concurrent conversations.